ben-ng/phonegap-air/README.md

 **manifest.files**

-A dictionary of objects, each with the following structure:
+A object containing multiple objects, each with the following structure:

 ```json
 {